sadewadee/morden-security/readme.txt

 **Data Storage:**
 * All security data is stored in your WordPress database
-* Automatic cleanup removes old data after 90 days
+* Automatic cleanup removes old data after configurable retention period
 * Data is encrypted where possible

 **Data Usage:**